daydaygo/daydaygo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [Hyperf](https://github.com/hyperf)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI engineering
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI application development framework
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...